widgetbook/widgetbook/README.md

 )
 ```

-Right now there is a predefinied short list of devices but let us know what you need in your [Discord](https://discord.gg/zT4AMStAJA).
-We will expand the list of predefinied devices in the future!
+Right now there is a predefinied short list of devices but let us know which you need in our [Discord](https://discord.gg/zT4AMStAJA).
+We will extend the list of predefinied devices in the future!

-# Upcoming features

-◼ Search bar

-◼ More predefined devices

-As already said: Let us know if you need anything!